top of page

 If you have a diagnosed medical condition, follow the steps below to use your HSA funds for your supplements and vitamins.

-Option 1 — Get your Letter of Necessity (LMN) then use your HSA card
+Option 1 — Get your Letter of Necessity (LMN), then use your HSA card

-1. Obtain your LMN from your doctor
+1. Obtain your LMN from your doctor or a licensed professional

 2. Review it carefully — confirm all required elements are present